 WILDLIFE AND ENVIRONMENT

 The project team will be looking for opportunities for habitat conservation gains that will improve existing habitat and address present ecological impairments.
-Shoreline plantings and other natural options for shoreline areas will be considered as part of detailed design.
+Shoreline plantings of vegetation and other natural options for shoreline areas will be considered as part of detailed design.

 Risks to people and wildlife and how risk is assessed